satellair/git101/README.md

 git add * //add all files(not recommends)
 ```

-you can use `git log` to check commit logs
+Use `git log` to check commit logs.
+Use `git ls-files` to check files in the index

 ## Link to github
 First, you need to create github account and create new repo, then you copy link of your repo.
 Then in local repo use this commands.